pratikpokharel3/pintura/README.md

 # Pincel - A Lightweight Drawing App

-Pincel (Spanish word for “Paintbrush”) is a simple, lightweight drawing app inspired by the classic Microsoft Paint.
+Pincel (Spanish word for Paintbrush) is a simple, lightweight drawing app inspired by the classic Microsoft Paint.
 It recreates the nostalgic MS Paint experience with a modern touch, focusing on a curated set of its most loved features in a clean, easy-to-use interface.

 **Note:**
 This project is intended for educational purpose only.